jwalsh/seattle-angular-hack-day/README.md

 3. Prepare scaffolding of html
 4. Apply logging for initialization of compnent via module import
 5. Prepare environments
+6. Sample creating new views with components and routing
+7. Create sample tests for any new component with route

 ## Resources